pUrGe12/MLBxG-extension/README.md

 1. Panel page: For when you are watching a YouTube match. (can be later extended to others as well)
 2. Options page: For predicting your MLB future by comparing you to top players!

 There is also a `guide` page which explains how the site was made and contains all the techincal explanations.
+Visit this in the `extension options` and figure out what's in store for you!

 ## What is the panel page?